yzhang31-page/yzhang31-page.github.io/about.md

 layout: article
 titles: About
 ---
+## Welcome to My Page!
+Position:

-Associate Professor (without tenure) at Institute Economic and Social Research (IESR) , Jinan University.
+Associate Professor (non-tenured) at Institute Economic and Social Research (IESR) , Jinan University.

 Fields of interests:
 - **Theoretical Econometrics**, with particular interests on **Incomplete Economic Models**.